pkusys/Jolteon/Video-Analytics/README.md

 # Video-Analytics

 This folder contains the source code of the Video-Analytics application.
-Application, Video-Analytics, consists of four stages: Split, Extrace, Preprocess and Classify
+Application, Video-Analytics, consists of four stages: Split, Extract, Preprocess and Classify

 ## Folder Contents
 1. [Split](Split/): Code for **Split** function.
 This stage preprocesses the video data, which split the videos into chunks.
 To deploy *Split*, run: